-The Didog Winter Jacket is lightweight but warm: it has fleece lined inside, waterproof material outside and cotton lining in between.
-This is definitely a winter coat, I don’t think Mia would be happy to wear it for a longer walk/hike when it's warmer than 23 Fahrenheit (-5 Celsius), but it kept her warm even below 5 Fahrenheit (-15 Celsius).
-I was impressed with the attention to details on a coat for such a reasonable price: it has elastic cuffs, hidden leash whole, reflective strips, adjustable neckline and safe zipper to prevent the fur from getting stuck in the zipper.
+The Didog Winter Jacket is lightweight but warm: it has a fleece-lined inside, waterproof material outside, and cotton lining in between.
+This is a winter coat, Mia wouldn't be happy to wear it for a longer walk/hike when it's warmer than 23 Fahrenheit (-5 Celsius), but it kept her warm even below 5 Fahrenheit (-15 Celsius).
+We were impressed with the attention to detail on a coat for such a reasonable price: it has elastic cuffs, hidden leash hole on the back, reflective stripes, adjustable neckline, and safe zipper to prevent the fur from getting stuck in the zipper.

 The adjustable neckline: